 - Asking for reasonable accommodations for religious reasons or a disability.

 Punishment for discussing pay may fall under EEO laws and the NLRA (National Labor Relations Act).
 That issue may not be on employer’s radar.
 Some of the guideline’s examples of protected opposition reflect newer EEOC positions.
 For example, if an employee believes she is being hassled by colleagues based on her sexual orientation and files a complaint with HR or her manager and human resources.
 Another example, if an employee believes she is being harassed by colleagues based on her gender and complains to her HR department or her manager and human resources.
 Protected opposition applies because Title VII (of the Civil Rights Act of 1964).
 Because the EEOC’s stated position and prosecution efforts, individuals may have a reasonable belief that this type of sexual orientation discrimination is illegal as a form of sex discrimination under Title VII.
 In protecting itself from any number of types of retaliation claims, it’s vital for an employer to show consistent enforcement of rules and for any discipline to be well-documented.
 It’s important that an employer has a handbook that reflects this.

 The National Organization for Women (NOW) was organized in the 1960s when the EEOC failed to act upon the Civil Rights Act's sexual discrimination clause.

 If you need help understanding the Equal Employment Opportunity Commission or have any other legal concern, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law School and Yale Law School and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law School and Yale Law School and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.